rsaad86/ReadMeGenerator/Readme.md

 ### Description
 <a name="description"></a>

->Project Name: Test Project
+>Project Name: Test project

->Project Description: This is my test project
+>Project Description: This is a test

 ### Installation
 <a name="installation"></a>

->Installation Guide: npm install
+>Installation Guide: Use npm install

 ### Usage Guide
 <a name="usage"></a>

->Usage: use node index.js
+>Usage: node index.js

 ### Contribution Guidelines
 <a name="contribution"></a>